constellation-daq/Constellation/docs/application_development/functionality/configuration_sections.md

 This might be feasible when only a handful of channels are used, but for devices with many channels this approach can quickly become cumbersome to type out if only a few of them are used.

-It is thus possible to define default values also for configuration sections, just as for normal parameters.
+It is therefore possible to define default values also for configuration sections in a similar way as for normal parameters.
-In order to do this, adding `{}` as add additional parameter to the method for getting the section is enough:
+Instead of specifying all nested default values when retrieving the section from the configuration, an empty placeholder `{}` is added as parameter to the method fetching the section:

 ::::{tab-set}
 :::{tab-item} C++